shichao-an/notes/docs/apue/ch8.md

 ```
 Analysis:

-* The program `echoall` that is executed twice in the program.
+* The program `echoall` is executed twice in the program.
 * We set the first argument, `argv[0]` in the new program, to be the filename component of the pathname.
 Some shells set this argument to be the complete pathname.
 This is a convention only; we can set `argv[0]` to any string we like.
     * The `login` command does this when it executes the shell.
 Before executing the shell, login adds a dash as a prefix to `argv[0]` to indicate to the shell that it is being invoked as a login shell.
 A login shell will execute the start-up profile commands, whereas a nonlogin shell will not.
 * The shell prompt (`$`) appeared before the printing of `argv[0]` from the second exec.
 This occurred because the parent did not wait for this child process to finish.